10 Obscure Snakes From Thailand

 Image owner: Thai National Parks – CC BY 4.0

 Named for its pristine white belly, which is a monolithic white and has no patterns.
-This is a less common relative of the oriental ratsnake which strides aggressively around towns and cities.
-White-bellied ratsnakes are more common along forest streams away from towns, but will venture to hillsides 50 metres away.
+This is the less common relative of the ubiquitous oriental ratsnake, which strides aggressively around Thailand’s towns and cities.
+White-bellied ratsnakes (Ptyas fusca) are more common along forest streams well away from towns, but will also venture to hillsides and clearings within 50 metres of the forest edge.

 5 Hagen’s pit viper